ZOMIN28/ZOMIN28.github.io/_pages/about.md

 I am Zuomin Qu (瞿左珉).
 I am currently a researcher at the State Key Laboratory of HVDC, China Southern Power Grid, Guangzhou.
 My work focuses on AI, LLM, and smart grids.

-I received the B.S. degree from the Central South University in 2022, and the M.S. degree from the School of Computer Science and Engineering, Sun Yat-sen University in 2025.
+I received the M.S. degree from the School of Computer Science and Engineering, Sun Yat-sen University in 2025, and the B.S. degree from the Central South University in 2022.

 My research interests include artificial intelligence, AI security and safety, and AI for science.